Affordable scheduling and team communication for small businesses, but less flexible for growing teams

 Sling Customer Support

-Most users find Sling’s support responsive.
-However, Sling doesn’t offer phone support, but you can always start a chat through their website or the mobile app or email them at [email protected] for assistance.
+Sling doesn’t offer phone support, but you can always start a chat through its website or the mobile app, or email them at [email protected] for assistance.

 Verdict: 8/10